Trane Technologies Temporary Override

 Feedback & Critiques

-With the stakeholders' approval, the prototype was delivered to the UX Researchers for short online tests and to the Developers to begin building, while I moved on to start the next feature on the project journey map.
+With stakeholder sign-off, the prototype was delivered simultaneously to UX Researchers for online usability testing and to Developers to begin building — while I moved to the next feature on the project roadmap.

 What I Learned